labheshr/DRF-ToDo/README.md

 If you'd like to see a working demo on Heroku, please contact me at labheshr@gmail.com

 Endpoint description:
-(If possible please use google Postman rest client for a "nicer" experience.)
+(If possible please use Google Postman rest client for a "nicer" experience.)

 1. GET: mysite/todo/ to view all Todo notes by a single user
 2. GET: mysite/todo/<<titlename>> to view the Todo note by a specific title